Some 40 years ago, the schools where I lived were a lot different to what they are now, many were housed in old

 Although the law states that children between 6 and 14 do have to attend school, there is very little enforcement.
 Whenever this law is enforced by the authorities, children are often put into remand homes which is not ideal, it can be difficult for families to get their children returned as identity or proof of age is required.
 A lot of these children don’t have such documentation which also adds to the problem of schooling.
 Some schools require these kind of documents in addition to the purchases families need to make, and the schools can use these missing papers to reject children they deem undesirable for their establishment.

-Robert Lynch, founder of Goa Outreach has lived in India for thirteen years and started helping children to maintain
+Robert Lynch, founder of Goa Outreach has lived in India for over sixteen years and started helping children to maintain

 their education by raising funds to provide school bags, books, uniforms and help towards fees for the year.
 The